hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - action to ensure policy take precedence over the second one: make the <span style="color: #bb6600;">correct policy first</span> in the policy order
   - security solution protects remote users against phising attacks when not connected to the VPN: <span style="color: #bb6600;">Umbrella</span>
   - validate traffic routed to Umbrella: browse `http://welcome.umbrella.com/` or `http://welcome.opendns.com/`
+  - action to configure a new network identity in Cisco Umbrella but must verify that traffic is being routed through the Cisco Umbrella network: <span style="color: #bb6600;">Browse to <code>http://welcome.umbrella.com/</code> to validate that the new identity is working.</span>
+  - solution that Cisco Umbrella integrates with to determine if a URL is malicious: <span style="color: #bb6600;">Talos</span>

 - Umbrella - Policy